 This is equivalent to a block of 32 memory cells in an â??offâ?? state.
 The binary is the "raw" representation of the memory cells.
 As I have explaied a few times already in the previous part of the KTM tutorials, a transistor and a capacitor are paired together to form a memory cell and can either contain an electric charge or not, so this is exactly why all of the data inside a chip or a memory stick stands as a 0 or a 1 and in no other way.

 As a programmer it is important to understand the hex.
 In practically all programming software the hex is known to all of the humanity (well, the part that decided to become software programmers) as the common representation of an address in computer memory.
 Let's take a quick look at a relationship between the binary number and the same representation of it in the hex.
-I will take the binary number: 111100001100111011110110000011010101 to use as an example:
+Let's take the following binary number as an example:

 For convenience a 0x (or just an 0, without the x) in front and an H (either small or capital) at the end are added to identify this number as a hex number.
 So the full number in all of its hexadecimal glory would be written down as: 0xF0CEF60D5h.
 All of this is done of course for our own convenience only; the computer memory still remains binary in nature.

 Protected mode and memory allignment